|

 This ready-to-go system stops you being exhausted from the packing process before you even get out the door and reduces the likelihood of forgetting something critical.

-For older babies transitioning to solids, portable high chairs that clip onto restaurant tables, roll up bibs and collapsible feeding sets that fit inside the nappy bag transform eating out from a stressful negotiation into a manageable part of the day.
+For older babies who are transitioning to solids, portable high chairs that clip onto restaurant tables, roll up bibs and collapsible feeding sets that fit inside the nappy bag mean you can give them a snack anyway, even if the cafe isn't fully set up for little ones.
 The investment in these small items pays back in the freedom they provide to eat wherever the day takes your family.

 None of these takes up much space, but they stop small issues from ending a trip early.
 It really comes down to being prepared without overpacking.
 I always look for handy items that are multi-purpose.
 When you’ve got those basics covered, you’re less likely to feel caught off guard by sudden changes.
 That bit of preparation makes it easier to head out with confidence, instead of second-guessing whether it’s worth leaving the house at all.